avidreactions/imagesaver2/README.md

 `npm install`

-In the api directory, install the requirements into a virtualenv or your environment of choice, then run:
+In the api directory, install the requirements into a virtualenv or your environment of choice:
 _For best experience, please use pip3_

+`python3 -m venv [path/to/virtualenv]`

+Then activate the virtual environment before running the install scripts below:

 #### MacOS example: